Funes the Memorious

-"Funes the Memorious" (original Spanish title Funes el memorioso) is a fantasy short story by Argentine writer Jorge Luis Borges (1899–1986).
+"Funes the Memorious" (original Spanish title Funes el memorioso) is a short story by Argentine writer Jorge Luis Borges (1899–1986).
 First published in La Nación of June 1942, it appeared in the 1944 anthology Ficciones, part two (Artifices).
 The first English translation appeared in 1954 in Avon Modern Writing No. 2.

 "Funes the Memorious" is the tale of one Ireneo Funes, who, after falling off his horse and receiving a bad head injury, acquired the amazing talent—or curse—of remembering absolutely everything.

 Plot summary

 The narrator, a version of Borges himself, meets Ireneo Funes, a teenage boy who lives in Fray Bentos, Uruguay, in 1884.
 Borges's cousin asks the boy for the time, and Funes replies instantly, without the aid of a watch and accurate to the minute.

 Borges returns to Buenos Aires, then in 1887 comes back to Fray Bentos, intending to relax and study some Latin.
 He learns that Ireneo Funes has meanwhile suffered a horseback riding accident and is now hopelessly crippled.
 Soon enough, Borges receives a note from Funes, requesting that the visitor lend him some of his Latin books and a dictionary.
 Borges, disconcerted, sends Funes what he deems the most difficult works "in order fully to undeceive him".

 Days later, Borges receives a telegram from Buenos Aires calling for his return due to his father's ill health.
 As he packs, he remembers the books and goes to Funes's house.
 Funes's mother escorts him to a patio where the youth usually spends his dark hours.
 As he enters, Borges is greeted by Funes's voice speaking perfect Latin, reciting "the first paragraph of the twenty-fourth chapter of the seventh book of the Historia Naturalis" (by Pliny the Elder).